Southern Deitziel

 Ebbhyde

-The library's most prized treasures are the red noctrite crystals, ancient vessels of knowledge created by the enigmatic Lumen, a now-extinct lunar civilization.
+The library's most prized treasures are the red noctrite tablets, ancient vessels of knowledge created by the Lumin, a now-extinct lunar civilization.
 These glowing relics contain archives of wisdom from millennia past, encoded in intricate patterns of light and sound that even the most learned scholars struggle to comprehend.
-Their contents span topics from esoteric lunar rituals to forgotten celestial sciences for seekers of arcane knowledge and the lost ancient histories of Crudilex.
+Their contents span topics from esoteric lunar rituals to the lost histories of ancient Crudilex.

 Obreian